 I have a friend named Kwame who is a psych professor at an HBCU and has a pretty good starting definition: "The use of someones culture for gain, while simultaneously robbing the people who created it or have to live it from benefiting from it, or simply being oblivious to that."
 Though even Kwame admits that it's only a starting point and that there are exceptions.

-You almost have to feel the difference between cultural exchange and cultural appropriation.
+You almost have to feel the difference between cultural exchange and cultural appropriation, but white people aren't the ones to make that call.
 There's just an honesty and a sincerity and a generosity toward the culture being exchanged.
 It's analogous to a neighbor with "just-in-case" keys borrowing your lawn mower.
 If they bring it back, knock on the door, tell you they would have asked but you weren't home, and fill the tank, you're probably not going to be upset.
 If they just swipe it and never say anything, leave it out in the rain, and get pissed when you mention it, they're assholes.
 Same action.
 Same mower.
 Same borrow.
 But the vibe is just totally different.

 While I would never (ever) say that any use of cultural icons (or worse, people) is acceptable merely as a prop that "ethnicifies" the performance, that simply stealing X culture's art and making money off of it isn't skid-mark move, or that an empathetic understanding of the cultural implications of something one is using isn't a better way to honor humanity than simply stealing what you like, I will say that I think that word often gets used a little prematurely when it comes to something an artist finds exciting, compelling, inspiring and is driven to recreate, build on, juxtapose intentionally, or incorporate into a synthesis of new creative energy.